DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

         - **Accountability**: users and other subjects can be held accountable for their actions when auditing is implemented
             - Accurate identification and authentication are required to support accountability.
             - Authentication is necessary to ensure a network supports accountability.
 Note that authentication indicates that a user claimed an identity such as with a username and proved the identity such as with a password.
 In other words, valid authentication includes identification.
 However, identification doesn't include authentication.
 If users could just claim an identity without proving it's their identity, the system doesn't support accountability.
-    - **Auditing**: tracks subjects and records when they access objects, creating an audit trail in one or more audit logs
+    - **Auditing**: tracks subjects and records when they access objects, creating an audit trail in one or more audit logs.
+Audit trails provide documentation on what happened, when it happened, and who did it.
+IT personnel create audit trails by examining logs.
         - Auditing provides accountability
         - Auditing occurs after the logs have been created
         - Logs record events, including who took an action, but without accurate identification and authentication, the logs can’t be relied on.